Sean2309/Oral_Medication_Similarity_Matching/README.md

 python -m pip install -r requirements.txt
 ```

+2. Getting `All Images` Dataset
+- Download the "Oral Dose Forms" dataset and add the images contents into the "`Dataset/All Images`" folder

-2. Launch the Streamlit app
+3. Launch the Streamlit app
 ```bash
 streamlit run meds_app.py
 ```